Stirling-Tools/Stirling-Tools.github.io/docs/Advanced Configuration/MCP-Server.md

 - **Startup config validation**: when MCP is enabled, the server validates the resolved config at boot and logs findings.
 Misconfiguration (missing issuer, a `resourceId` that does not end in `/mcp`, a `username-claim` of `sub` with `require-existing-account=true`, and similar) is logged as a warning so it surfaces in the logs instead of as a later rejected-token `401`.
 - **Meaningful `401` responses**: a rejected OAuth token returns a `WWW-Authenticate` header carrying a real `error_description` (audience, issuer, or expiry mismatch), plus a `resource_metadata` pointer for discovery.
 A tokenless `401` is the normal discovery handshake, not an error.
-- **Audit logging**: MCP calls are attributed to the bound Stirling account.
-Token-shaped or over-long principals are hashed (stored as `token:<hash>`) so no secret is written to the audit log.
+- **Audit logging**: MCP calls are attributed to the bound Stirling account, and no secret is written to the audit log.

 ---